Denton Divorce Attorney

 The nasty, drawn-out divorce dramas might get the media coverage, but not all divorces are like that.
 In some cases, spouses have simply concluded they cannot remain married.
 There are no disagreements over who gets what or where any minor children will live.

 Uncontested divorces are either concluded through mutual agreement or by default if the spouse served does not file an answer or appear in court.
-These divorces are usually simpler and faster than their contentious counterparts, but spouses are best safeguarded with experienced legal representation.
+These divorces are usually simpler and faster than their contentious counterparts, but spouses are best safeguarded with experienced legal representation from a divorce lawyer.
 At Burrows Law Group, we can draft the settlement agreement, help determine a parenting plan, negotiate when necessary with the other spouse’s attorney, and answer any other divorce question that arises.
 Importantly, we can point out potential pitfalls that you or your spouse may not have considered.

 States generally require a certain residency standard to be met to file for divorce.
 Residency discourages people from moving to a state for the sole purpose of divorcing.
 Texas is no different.